ShizCalev/MGS3-Demastered-Subsistence-Edition/README.md

 PS2 UI elements, and actual in-world textures are seperated into different downloads for people who want to selectively demaster their game elements. ♥

+* UI Textures are not 100% demastered.
+Weapons / Equipment icons are not yet dumped - tooling needs to be created specifically for those icons as they are a unique format that PCSX2 cannot dump directly.

 <br>

 ------------

-Please report any issues found with the pack, such as textures I might've missed, to our GitHub: [here](https://github.com/ShizCalev/MGS3-Demastered-Substance-Edition/issues)
+Please report any issues found with the pack, such as textures I might've missed, to our GitHub: [here](https://github.com/ShizCalev/MGS3-Demastered-Subsistence-Edition/issues)

 <br>